On This Page

 • Visualization assistant: Helps you create custom Chart and Dashboard visualizations in Cribl Search.

-Users with Owner or Admin Permission can enable or disable Cribl Copilot for all products and features.
-Enabling and disabling Cribl Copilot applies to all Members in the Organization.
+Cribl AI features are disabled by default.
+Users with Owner or Admin Permission can enable Copilot for all products and features.
+Enabling and disabling Copilot applies to all Members in a Workspace.

 1. From Settings, select the Global tab, and then select AI Settings.

-2. After carefully reading the privacy policy and applicable terms, select the button to turn Cribl Copilot on or off.
+2. After carefully reading the privacy policy and applicable terms, select the button to enable or disable Cribl AI.

-When Cribl Copilot is turned on, you can enable or disable the ability to create AI-generated Pipelines in Cribl Stream.
+When Cribl AI is enabled, you can enable or disable individual Cribl AI features.

 • In the file $CRIBL_HOME/local/cribl/ai.yml, change the disabled setting to true in the following schema: